IncredibleLego/GoPong/README.md

 ## ROADMAP:

+- Multiplayer highscores need adjustment -> When names are max possible it goes out of scale

 - ALL OPERATIONS THAT CAN BE DONE ONCE, MUST BE DONE ONCE IN DRAW AND UPDATE
 - Add Options to personalize menus colors and maybe even difference the dimenions between text
 - Adjust max textDimension value (now 35)